fonsecapeter/RVS/README.md

 	  code).
 It is a bash script and was written on a linux machine.
 Therefore coreutils must be brew installed for this to work on a mac (currently set up as such) where 'date' in linux becomes 'gdate' in unix.
+Note that the visualization is based off of a 6 month cutoff while the emailer is set up with a 3 week due-date.

 	> RVS_vis.py is the visualization script called in RVS_reporter_newfunction.sh.
 It requires pandas and the